·

 Another brush pen I recommend you to use is -again- a Tombow one: Tombow Fude.
 They are cheaper and come with two tips – hard and soft.

-These pens are great for learning to letter because they are much easier to control than your usual brush pen.
+These pens are great for learning to write letters because they are much easier to control than your usual brush pen.
 Plus, the smaller tips allow for smaller letters, so these pens are perfect for daily headers and other small elements like this.

 If you’re looking for a budget option, you can start with Crayola Super Tips.
 Even though they are not exactly brushing pens, they still have that special tip that makes brush calligraphy possible.